AcalaNetwork/acala-wiki/karura/developer-guide/homa-light-api.md

-# Liquid staking developer guide (Light)
+# Liquid Staking developer Guide

-Karura’s Liquid Staking protocol is simplified staking for KSM and DOT.
-The protocol establishes a staking pool, where users can stake KSM and mint LKSM, which is Kusama staking yield-bearing, while fungible, tradable and usable in other protocols and parachains.
+Karura’s Liquid Staking protocol is to solve the illiquidity challenge of staked assets.The protocol establishes a staking pool, where users can stake KSM and mint LKSM, which is Kusama staking yield-bearing, while fungible, tradable and usable in other protocols and parachains.
+Read more [here](https://wiki.acala.network/karura/defi-hub/liquid-staking/lksm)

-The light version of Liquid staking which is described here is a simplified version of full liquid staking protocol, e.g. selecting validators is done by Acala Foundation when in the full Liquid Staking protocol this ability is managed by all network token holders.
+Follow the roll-out plan of the Liquid Staking protocol [here](https://wiki.acala.network/karura/defi-hub/liquid-staking/protocol-overview#rollout-roadmap)

 To interact with Karura from Javascript you can use `@polkadot/api` along with `@acala-network/api`.
 You can learn more about `@polkadot/api` [here]. (https://polkadot.js.org/docs/api).

-We do also provide a [Light Liquid Staking SDK](https://github.com/AcalaNetwork/acala.js/tree/master/packages/sdk-homa) which provides more some automation around Liquid staking protocol.
+The [Liquid Staking SDK](https://github.com/AcalaNetwork/acala.js/tree/master/packages/sdk-homa) provides more convenient methods around Liquid staking protocol.

 ## Source Code
 https://github.com/AcalaNetwork/Acala/tree/master/modules/homa-lite